-Expulsion is defined as "the removal of the right and obligation of a student to attend ECCS under the conditions set by the Board of Trustees."
-The Chief Executive Officer will have final authority in recommending the expulsion of a student to the Board and whether a student who has been expelled may be allowed to return to school, and, if so, under what terms and conditions.
-If a student withdraws from the school before suspension or expulsion action the student may be permitted to reapply to the school for admission on terms and conditions set by the CEO.
-No time limit will be established for the time between the withdrawal and the reapplication for admission.
-If a student is expelled from ECCS, he/she may not return to ECCS and must, if 17 years or younger, enroll in another school.
-Students who are under 17 years of age are still subject to the compulsory school attendance law even though expelled and shall be provided an education.
-The initial responsibility for providing the required education rests with the student's parents or guardian, through placement in another school, tutorial or correspondence study, or another educational program approved by the district's superintendent.
+Expulsion is "the removal of the right and obligation of a student to attend ECCS under the conditions set by the Board of Trustees."
+The Chief Executive Officer will have final authority in recommending the expulsion of a student to the Board and whether a student who has been expelled may be allowed to return to school.
+If so, under what terms and conditions.
+If a student withdraws from the school before suspension or expulsion, the student may be permitted to reapply for admission on terms and conditions set by the CEO.
+No time limit will be established between the withdrawal and the reapplication for admission.
+If a student is expelled from ECCS, they may not return to ECCS and must enroll in another school if they are 17 years or younger.
+Students under 17 years of age are still subject to the compulsory school attendance law even though expelled and shall be provided an education.
+The initial responsibility for providing the required education rests with the student's parents or guardian through placement in another school, tutorial or correspondence study, or another educational program approved by the district's superintendent.

-Within 30 days of action by the governing board, the parents or guardians shall submit to the school district written evidence that the required education is being provided as described in paragraph (1) or that they are unable to do so.
-If the parents or guardians are unable to provide the required education, the school entity shall, within 10 days of receipt of the notification, make provision for the student's education.
+Within 30 days of action by the governing board, the parents or guardians shall submit to the school district written evidence that the required education is being provided as described above or that they cannot do so.
+If the parents/guardians cannot provide the necessary education, the school entity shall provide the student's education within ten days of receiving the notification.
 A student with a disability shall be provided educational services as required by the Individuals with Disabilities Education Act (20 U.S.C.A. § § 1400-1482).

-If the approved educational program is not complied with, the school entity may take action in accordance with 42 Pa.
+Suppose the approved educational program does not comply.
+In that case, the school entity may take action following 42 Pa.
 C.S.
 Chapter 63 (relating to the Juvenile Act) to ensure that the child will receive a proper education.
-See § 12.1(b) (relating to free education and attendance).
+See § 12.1(b) (PA Code - Free education and attendance).

-In the aftermath of an infraction that could warrant expulsion, the Chief Executive Officer or his/her designee may invite the parent/guardian to a "Suspension with Intent to Expel" meeting, at which time the student and parent can present or describe any extenuating circumstances they feel merit reconsideration.
+After an infraction that could warrant expulsion, the Chief Executive Officer or designee may invite the parent/guardian to a "Suspension with Intent to Expel" meeting.
+At that time, the student and parent can present or describe any extenuating circumstances they feel merit reconsideration.